yujonathan/yujonathan.github.io/cv.md

 * Developed software for optical spectroscopy, pyrometry, and ion/electron surface analysis
 * Designed, procured, and commissioned high power laser systems for cutting edge material science research

-### Co-founder and CEO, Cornsoft, 2010 - 2018
+### Co-founder, Cornsoft, 2010 - 2018
-* Designed and developed Smart Seat, the first seating chart and attendance iOS app for teachers
+* Designed and developed Smart Seat, the first seating chart and attendance iOS app for teachers which has been used by over 10,000 people
 * Designed and developed PixSort, a photo organization app based on automatic and user-generated metadata tags

 ### Collaborating Scientist, DIII-D National Tokamak Facility, General Atomics, 2006 - 2011